 Is ChatGPT Plus worth it?

 For most regular users, yes.
-ChatGPT Plus at $20/month unlocks generous GPT-5.2 limits, DALL·E, Sora, Deep Research, advanced voice mode, and an ad-free experience.
+ChatGPT Plus at $20/month unlocks generous GPT-5.4 Thinking limits, DALL·E, Sora, Deep Research, advanced voice mode, native computer use, Codex, and an ad-free experience.
+With the GPT-5.4 launch, Plus is more capable than ever.
 If you use ChatGPT daily for work or creative projects, the upgrade typically pays for itself.
 If you only use it a few times a week, Go ($8/month) or Free may be sufficient.

 What is the cheapest paid ChatGPT plan?

 ChatGPT Go at $8/month is the cheapest paid option.
-It provides significantly more messages than Free, GPT-5.2 Instant access, plus limited Deep Research and Sora 2 — but includes ads and lacks advanced voice mode and GPT-5.2 Thinking.
+It provides significantly more messages than Free, GPT-5.4 Instant access, plus limited Deep Research and Sora 2 — but includes ads and lacks GPT-5.4 Thinking, advanced voice mode, and native computer use.

 What’s the difference between ChatGPT Go and Plus?

-Go ($8/month) offers more messages than Free with GPT-5.2 Instant access and limited Deep Research and Sora 2, but may include ads and omits advanced voice mode and GPT-5.2 Thinking mode.
-Plus ($20/month) is ad-free and includes the full model lineup, DALL·E, expanded Deep Research and Sora quotas, and advanced voice.
-If you need the expanded feature set or an ad-free experience, the $12/month difference is easily justified.
+Go ($8/month) offers more messages than Free with GPT-5.4 Instant access and limited Deep Research and Sora 2, but may include ads and omits GPT-5.4 Thinking mode, advanced voice, native computer use, and Codex.
+Plus ($20/month) is ad-free and includes the full model lineup — including GPT-5.4 Thinking — with DALL·E, expanded Deep Research and Sora quotas, and advanced voice.
+With GPT-5.4, the capability gap between Go and Plus has widened significantly.

 What’s the difference between ChatGPT Plus and Pro?

-Plus ($20/month) covers most users’ needs with generous message limits and expanded Deep Research.
-Pro ($200/month) adds o1 pro mode for enhanced reasoning, maximum Deep Research and Sora capacity, and guaranteed priority access.
-The 10× price jump is only worth it if you consistently exhaust Plus limits or depend on advanced reasoning for your work.
+Plus ($20/month) covers most users’ needs with GPT-5.4 Thinking, generous message limits, and expanded Deep Research.
+Pro ($200/month) adds GPT-5.4 Pro (a higher-performance model variant), o1 pro mode for enhanced reasoning, extended 1M token context, maximum Deep Research and Sora capacity, and guaranteed priority access.
+The 10× price jump is only worth it if you consistently exhaust Plus limits or depend on GPT-5.4 Pro’s enhanced accuracy for your work.

 Do Free and Go plans have ads, and can I turn them off?